emipa606/StorytellerEnhanced/README.md

 ## New difficulties

 #### Murderous
+Murderous as the name says it all.
 Enemies are plentiful, colonists are angry, prices are worse and of cause everything bad that 'Extreme' can offer.
+For those who love the unwinnable fight against hordes of bloodthirsty monsters.

 #### Post-Apocalyptic
-The main challenge comes from very few resources on top of a number if enemies trying to steal the bit of food you could get.
+The main challenge comes from very few resources combined with a large number of enemies who try to steal the last bit of food you could harvest from this destroyed and polluted world.
+For those who want an alternative challenge to just raid size.
+This is a true challenge of you vs the world.

 #### Spoiled Life
 Pawns are spoiled from glitterworld life.
 They have less motivation to work, need more recreation time and are harder to keep happy.
+For those who want an alternative challenge to just raid size.
+This is a true challenge of you vs your colonists.